N8sGit/nn_tracing/README.md

 # ANN_Tracing
 ![Image of a artificial neural network over graph paper](/assets/ann_graph_paper.jpg)

+## **Note**: The more code-focused parts of this ReadMe is currently out of date.
+It still mostly applies to legacy code.
+I'm working on a rewrite and it should be up shortly!
 ## Table of Contents
 - [Overview](#overview)
 - [Inspiration & Rationale](#inspiration--rationale)